infinitydaemon/OpSec-Kernel/Documentation/filesystems/proc.rst

 PageTables
               Memory consumed by userspace page tables SecPageTables
-              Memory consumed by secondary page tables, this currently includes KVM mmu and IOMMU allocations on x86 and arm64.
+              Memory consumed by secondary page tables, this currently currently includes KVM mmu allocations on x86 and arm64.
 NFS_Unstable
               Always zero.
 Previous counted pages which had been written to the server, but has not been committed to stable storage.